opendocsg/slw-judgments-backfill/2014_SGHC_87/report.md

 _Building and Construction Law_ – _Statutes and Regulations_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 39 of 2014 was allowed by the Court of Appeal on 6 May 2015.
-See [2015] SGCA 42.]
+See <span class="citation">[2015] SGCA 42</span>.]

 25 April 2014